 How can I add more natural light to a room?

 “How can I add natural light to a room?” is a commonly asked question and something many filmmakers need help with when looking to shoot only using natural light.
-Here are a few tips you can follow to add more natural light into the room.
+Here are a few tips you can follow to add more natural light to the room.

 - Use reflectors and flags.
 Natural lighting can be reflected a long way, so if your filming with natural light in a room that needs a bit more, simply reflect the light into the room you are shooting with.
 Using the reflectors and flags, you can divert the light directly onto your subject and light them subtly.